momentum-laboratory/molecular-mrf/README.md

 `sequential_nn_example` offers an example of implementing sequential neural-network CEST MRF quantification by utilizing additional information such as T1/T2 maps.
 It includes .seq, .yaml files, dictionary generation, network training, and inference applied to Iohexol data and MT mouse data.
 It features `iohexenol.ipynb` (Iohexol 4.7T data) and `mouse.ipynb` (Mouse MT 9.4T data) along with corresponding .py files.

 `human_example` is an example of neural-network quantification inference on clinical human data.
-It includes `drone.ipynb` along with the corresponding .py file.
+It includes `inference.ipynb` along with the corresponding .py file.

 `metrics_example` demonstrates the use of the Monte Carlo and the Cramer Rao Bound for assessing the encoding capability of MRF acquisition schedules.
 It includes `monte_carlo.ipynb` and `crlb.ipynb`.